-Current destruction requirements are far less demanding than they will be under FMD.
-As it stands, just because a product is in quarantine that doesn’t mean it’s going to be immediately destroyed, and this is where it can get confusing.
+Current destruction requirements are a lot more demanding under FMD.
+Before, just because a product is in quarantine that didn't mean it was going to be immediately destroyed, and this is where it can get confusing.
 But, contrary to what some businesses may think, they can avoid a complete overhaul of current business practice.

 In order to be compliant with FMD, businesses need to have the capability to track which products have been placed in quarantine and of those, confidently report which ones have been decommissioned and destroyed.
 If organisations already have a solution that is capable of consolidation, the destruction can happen as a software function and the physical destruction processes needn’t change.